 By its very nature, the number of coins is limited, and that poses a serious problem on using Bitcoin as a currency.
 In effect, this limit does not allow the money supply to be increased, which is valuable when an economy experiences recession.
 If used throughout an economy, Bitcoin could create destructive deflationary spirals, which were more typical when economies ran on the gold standard.
 In fact, this concern is a key reason why the gold standard was eliminated.

 A challenging situation arises when consumers and others hoard currency during tough economic times.
 When money doesn’t flow, it slows the economy.
 Without a central authority such as a bank to stoke the economy or offer credit, the economy could move into a deflationary spiral.
 So consumers don’t spend because goods will be cheaper tomorrow, creating a destructive spiral.

 3. A volatile currency is useless

-Imagine going to a restaurant where the prices changed up or down every day, sometimes by 10 percent or more.
+Imagine going to a restaurant where the prices moved up or down every day, sometimes by 10 percent or more.
 If this sounds like an unattractive prospect, then it’s exactly what makes Bitcoin virtually useless as a currency.
 While volatility makes Bitcoin attractive for traders, it renders it all but worthless as a medium of exchange.

 Consumers need to know what a currency can buy when they make spending decisions.
 If they expect the currency to rise – or even skyrocket – there’s little incentive for them to use it as currency.